 Non-Molloy Students (provide copy of student ID at door): $50 (must register by 9/26)

 Molloy Alumni: 10% discount

-The course number is: SLP 2500 Section A. You can click here to register onlilne.
+The course number is: SLP1500 Section A. You can click here to register online.
 Click here to register in person, by phone, fax or mail.
-Confirmation of your registration and classroom assignments will be mailed or emailed to you upon receipt of your registration.
+Confirmation of your registration and classroom assignments will be sent to you upon receipt of your registration.

-Refund Policy: A full refund will be granted as long as you contact us 1 week prior to the start of each program.
+A full refund will be granted as long as you contact us one week prior to the start of each program.
 However, substitutions can be made until the day of the program at no charge.

 If you should have any questions concerning registration or the program, call 516.323.3554 or email email@example.com.

 Speech-Language Pathology Department